Athanax/video_player_controls/README.md

   ```

 * Ability to listen to the playing player item, see it's position, duration, and the other specified properties
+* Allow video player to play in fullscreen mode (optional)
+* Allow the video player to toggle full screen mode

 ``` dart
 playerItem: (playerItem) {